Pablit0x/TranslatePro/README.md

 - **Kotlin Multiplatform**: The app utilizes Kotlin Multiplatform development, enabling code sharing between Android and iOS platforms while maintaining native performance.

 - **Dagger Hilt**: Dependency injection in the Android side of the app is handled by Dagger Hilt, a powerful dependency injection framework that simplifies the management of dependencies and promotes modular application design.

+- **Ktor Client**: An HTTP client library that provides a simple and flexible API for making HTTP requests.

 - **Coroutines and Flows**: The app leverages Kotlin Coroutines and Flows to handle asynchronous operations and reactive streams.
 This ensures smooth execution of background tasks and seamless data flow between components.